 First, all the pdb files of targets with pdb code: 6lzg for SARS-CoV-2 with its receptor; 6m03 for SARS-CoV-2 M^{pro}; 5j40 for JC virus M^{pro} (Figure 1a), (Figure 1b) and (Figure 1c) respectively, were obtained from the protein data bank (www.rcsb.org).
 All the pdb files obtained were not pure due to the presence of impurities such as ligands and water molecules.
-Hence, all the pdb files of the targets were made pure by removing the impurities attached to the targets, using Discovery Studio Visualizer so that it could be used for further study.
-After that, the pdb files were opened one by one in AutoDock Tools (ADT) 4.2 [30] to add the non-polar hydrogen atoms, followed by Gasteiger charges assigned to targets.
-After the addition of all the things mandatory for the simulation study, the pdb files of targets were saved as pdbqt format.
+Hence, all the pdb files of the targets were made pure by removing the impurities attached to the targets using Discovery Studio Visualizer.
+Besides, Discovery Studio Visualizer was also used to generate two pdb files (spike protein & receptor protein) from the pdb file (pdb code: 6lzg) so that the ligands could be docked into the spike protein and receptor separately.
+After that, the pdb files were opened one by one in AutoDock Tools (ADT) 4.230 to add the non-polar hydrogen atoms, followed by Gasteiger charges assigned to targets.
+After the addition of all the things mandatory for the simulation study, the pdb files of targets were saved in pdbqt format.